Good evening everyone, and thank you Sohail, and the leaders of Student Energy, for inviting me here today.

 Done well, they can provide the right incentives for everyone – energy producers and consumers alike – to play their part in reducing emissions.

-A fifth of the world’s GHG emissions are now covered by carbon pricing systems, double the coverage from just five years ago.
+A fifth of the world’s GHG are now covered by carbon pricing systems, double the coverage from just five years ago.

 Local policies are also playing their part.